Mating parabolic rational maps with Hecke groups: Introduction

 We apply our construction to two particular maps, which we call the \emph{Hecke map} and the \emph{Farey map}.
 These maps can be obtained by selecting a Bowen-Series map for a suitable subgroup of the Hecke group $\mathcal H_{d+1}$, and quotienting it by a finite cyclic subgroup of order $2$ or $d+1$, respectively.
 The maps we obtain this way belong to the same conformal class.

 The passage from these pinched polynomial-like maps (which are matings of parabolic rational maps with the Hecke/Farey map) to algebraic correspondences is based on passing to appropriate branched covering spaces.
-We carry it out in two ways: in a `geometric' way using basic covering theory for Riemann surfaces, and an `analytic' way based upon quasiconformal surgery.
+We carry it out in two ways: in a `geometric' way using basic branched covering theory for Riemann surfaces, and an `analytic' way based on quasiconformal surgery that yields an explicit characterization of the pinched polynomial-like map as an algebraic function.